Sean Collier Memorial: Architecture

 The memorial consists of 32 massive granite blocks precision-shaped under computer numerical control, and fitted together into a shallow open domed arch with 5 radial support wings splayed out like fingers of an open hand.
 This shape is a reference to the MIT motto Mens et Manus (Mind and Hand), and to Collier's spirit of helpfulness.
-The granite material is a reference to Sean Collier's love of hiking through the nearby White Mountains (New Hampshire) with the MIT Outing Club (MITOC).
+The granite material honors Collier's love of hiking through the nearby White Mountains (New Hampshire) with the MIT Outing Club (MITOC).

 The architect, J. Meejin Yoon, has written that the heavy stone blocks mutually support each other, expressing strength through unity.
 They shelter a large ovoid cavity that represents "a passage, a marker, and an aperture that reframes the site".
 The void represents the absence of the slain officer, and is shaped like an oblong stone from a memorial cairn which had been constructed at trailside by Collier's friends from MITOC.

-The design was carefully evaluated by John Ochsendorf and his students using computer simulation to study its resistance to a major earthquake.
+The design was evaluated by Ochsendorf and his students using computer simulations to study its resistance to a major earthquake.
 Compressive forces on each block were calculated to be in the range of 20,000 to 50,000 lb.
 Each joint between the stone blocks was shaped to be perpendicular to the forces transmitted through the joint, visually expressing the invisible forces that hold the structure up.
 The underground foundation, an essential part of the structure, is made of reinforced concrete to resist the spreading forces produced by the shallow arch it supports.
 The 190 ST weight of the structure is supported by mini-piles driven to a depth of 30–40 ft.

 The polished, tapered stone blocks were carved to a precision of 0.5 mm using robotic saws and milling machines, and then surfaced with final finishing by hand.
 The blocks were installed by a specialized team of riggers operating a crane and machinery, under the guidance of Ochsendorf, his team of students, and a construction manager.
 The temporary support scaffolding was slowly lowered over the span of 8 hours, while the descent of the central 12,000 lb keystone was carefully monitored.
 Predicted to settle 5 to 15 mm, the stone was actually measured as descending 6 mm.

-The memorial is physically sited immediately next to the location where Sean Collier was murdered.
+The memorial is physically sited immediately next to the location where Collier was murdered.
 An opening in the structure frames a view of the spot where he was sitting in his MIT Police car responding to a call for help, when he was ambushed and shot.
-Raised stainless steel buttons encoding Collier's police badge number "179" in Braille are installed into the pavement beneath the memorial arches, to discourage its abuse by skateboarders.
+Raised stainless steel buttons, encoding Collier's police badge number "179" in Braille, are installed into the pavement beneath the memorial arches, to discourage its use by skateboarders.
 Smaller granite blocks are placed around the periphery of the memorial, to provide seating for visitors.
 Honey locust trees provide a living canopy that marks the passage of time.

 At night, in-ground LEDs illuminate the structure, and also represent the configuration of the stars overhead on the fatal night of April 18, 2013.